 The statement read: “We understand that sick or injured people may be avoiding coming to hospital, perhaps because they worry about burdening NHS services or being exposed to Covid-19, but NHS Grampian is working hard to ensure our health service continues to function while keeping everyone as safe as possible.
 If you or a loved one needs medical attention, please don’t hesitate.”

-Figures on A&E attendance are published weekly by Public Health Scotland with Grampian numbers collated from Aberdeen Royal Infirmary, Dr Gray’s Hospital and Royal Aberdeen Children’s Hospital.
+Figures on A&E attendance in the Grampian region are collated from Aberdeen Royal Infirmary, Dr Gray’s Hospital and Royal Aberdeen Children’s Hospital by Public Health Scotland.

 Scotland entered phase three of its four phase plan out of lockdown on 10th July.